kyguy/kafka-summit-2021/template.md

 Now Cruise Control will execute a partition rebalance amongst the brokers

-While we wait for the rebalance to complete let's go through some of the status fields of the `KafkaRebalance` resource.

-We can get the status of the rebalance by looking at the resource:
+We can get the status of the rebalance by looking at the resource like this:

 ```
 kubectl describe kafkarebalance my-rebalance
 ```

+**WAIT** Let's wait for the rebalance to complete.

-Once complete, we can look and see the partitions and replicas spread amongst all of the brokers.
+Once complete, we can look and see the partitions spread amongst all of the brokers.

 ```
 kubectl exec -ti my-cluster-kafka-0 -- ./bin/kafka-topics.sh --describe --bootstrap-server my-cluster-kafka-bootstrap:9092